edgedb/edgedb/docs/reference/sdl/modules.rst

 -----------

-The module block declaration defines a new module similar to the :eql:stmt:`CREATE MODULE` command, but it also allows putting the module content as nested declarations:
+The module block declaration defines a new module similar to the :eql:stmt:`create module` command, but it also allows putting the module content as nested declarations:

 :sdl:synopsis:`<schema-declarations>`
     Define various schema items that belong to this module.

-Unlike :eql:stmt:`CREATE MODULE` command, a module block with the same name can appear multiple times in an SDL document.
+Unlike :eql:stmt:`create module` command, a module block with the same name can appear multiple times in an SDL document.
 In that case all blocks with the same name are merged into a single module under that name.
 For example: